DSharpPlus/DSharpPlus/docs/articles/commands/command_attributes.md

 }
 ```

-You can provide feedback to the user using the `CommandsNextExtension#CommandErrored` event.
+You can provide feedback to the user using the @DSharpPlus.CommandsNext.CommandsNextExtension.CommandErrored event.
 ```cs
 private async Task MainAsync()
 {